Measurement of Gas Exchange

 Diffusing Capacity for Carbon Monoxide

-The diffusing capacity for carbon monoxide (DLCO) is a measure of the ability of gas to transfer from the alveoli across the alveolar epithelium and the capillary endothelium to the red blood cells.
+The diffusing capacity of the lungs for carbon monoxide (DLCO) is a measure of the ability of gas to transfer from the alveoli across the alveolar epithelium and the capillary endothelium to the red blood cells.
 The DLCO depends not only on the area and thickness of the blood-gas barrier but also on the volume of blood in the pulmonary capillaries.
 The distribution of alveolar volume and ventilation also affects the measurement.

 Pulse Oximetry